Hakky54/log-captor/README.md

 # Introduction
 Hey, hello there 👋 Welcome, you are ![visitors](https://visitor-badge.glitch.me/badge?page_id=https://github.com/Hakky54/log-captor) I hope you will like this library ❤️

 LogCaptor is a library which will enable you to easily capture logging entries for unit testing purposes.

-Want to capture the console output?
-You might want to give [ConsoleCaptor](https://github.com/Hakky54/console-captor) a try.
+Do you want to capture the console output?
+Please have a look at [ConsoleCaptor](https://github.com/Hakky54/console-captor).

 ### Advantages
 - No mocking required